 - Double-check: Always confirm the details with the agent before they finalise the transaction.

-- Be vigilant: Watch as they enter the details to catch any mistakes.
+- Be vigilant: Observe as details are entered to identify any potential errors.

-- Speak up: Don’t hesitate to correct them if you notice an error.
+- Speak up: Do not hesitate to correct them if you notice an error.

 Your Step-By-Step Troubleshooting Guide

-When an AePS transaction fails, don’t panic!
-Follow these simple steps to figure out the problem and hopefully resolve it quickly.
+When an AePS transaction fails, remain calm!
+Follow these simple steps to diagnose the issue and promptly resolve it.

 Check Your Internet

 A stable internet connection is vital for AePS.
-If the agent’s device has poor signal, the transaction might not go through.
+If the agent’s device has poor signal, the transaction may not be successful.

 - Ask the agent: Enquire about their internet connectivity.